Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Methods

 \subsubsection{Mixing between solar and bulk-silicate Earth-like metallicities}

 Due to the computational demand of our forward model, and our inability to constrain the relative abundances of volatile elements in planetary bodies from stellar spectra in a similar vein to the major rock-forming elements \citep[e.g.][]{wang2019enhanced, wang2022detailed, spaargaren2023plausible}, we restrict ourselves to a more compact and efficient framework.
-To incorporate variations in He/H, C/H, N/H and S/H ratios into a single parameter, we define a mixing line between a composition that mimics a solar gas (SOLAR, \citealt{lodders2021relative}) and one that corresponds to the volatile budget in bulk silicate Earth (VIBSE, \citealt{palme2013cosmochemical})\footnote{We distinguish between BSE and VIBSE.
-The former will only be used when describing the relative amounts of the rock-forming elements, Si-Mg-Fe-O-Al-Ca-Na, in the exact proportions stated by \citet{palme2013cosmochemical}, whereas VIBSE refers exclusively to the \textit{relative} abundances of C-H-N-S-He from the same source.
-The distinction is important because, even in the case of SOLAR gas, the underlying interior melt composition remains that of the BSE, see Sec. \ref{methods:pipeline:outgassing}, point 3.}, for which we introduce the parameter $z$.
-It formally corresponds to the fraction of VIBSE-like material in the total amount of volatiles, where $z=0$ is SOLAR and $z=1$ denotes VIBSE.
-The mass ratios of volatiles relative to hydrogen, $\vec{\Phi} :=$ [He/H, C/H, N/H, S/H], are defined as:
+To incorporate variations in He/H, C/H, N/H and S/H ratios into a single parameter, we define a mixing line between a composition that mimics a solar gas (SOLAR, \citealt{lodders2021relative}) and one that corresponds to the volatile budget in bulk silicate Earth (VIBSE, \citealt{palme2013cosmochemical}, their Table 4)\footnote{We distinguish between BSE and VIBSE.
+The former is used only when describing the relative amounts of the rock-forming elements, Si-Mg-Fe-O, in the exact proportions stated by \citet{palme2013cosmochemical}, their Table 4, whereas VIBSE refers exclusively to the relative abundances of C-H-N-S-He, but at a potentially different $\text{VMF}$ from that of the BSE.
+The distinction is important because, even in the case of SOLAR gas, the underlying interior melt composition remains that of the BSE; see Sec. \ref{methods:pipeline:outgassing}, point 3.}, for which we introduce the parameter \metal.
+It formally corresponds to the fraction of VIBSE-like material in the total amount of volatiles, where \metal=0 is SOLAR and \metal=1 denotes VIBSE.
+The mass ratios of volatiles relative to hydrogen, $\vec{\Phi} :=$ [He/H, C/H, N/H, S/H], are defined as

 where the reference ratios can be found in Table \ref{tab:volatile_ratios}.
-The mass fraction of the elements as function of $z$ is shown in Fig. \ref{fig:volatile_mass_ratios_z}.
+The mass fraction of the elements as function of \metal is shown in Fig. \ref{fig:volatile_mass_ratios_z}.
 Phosphorus, while often listed among the crucial volatiles for exoplanet atmospheres \citep{zilinskas2025characterising}, was not considered in this work due to \textit{a.)} its low abundance in VIBSE ($\sim 87$ ppm, \citealt{palme2013cosmochemical}) and \textit{b.)} its comparatively low volatility compared to C-H-N-S \citep{gillmann2024interior}.